How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 If you’re having a good weather day, head to the world-famous Chureito Pagoda.

-The Chureito Pagoda is famous for the iconic shot it offers, but its importance comes from being a peace memorial.
-As a memorial, it commemorates people of Fujiyoshida who died in wars starting in the mid-1800s to the second World War.
+The Chureito Pagoda is famous for the iconic photo it offers, but its importance comes from being a peace memorial.
+As a memorial, it commemorates people of Fujiyoshida who died in wars starting in the mid-1800s to the Second World War.

-The shrine, on the other hand, dates back to the 8th century and is dedicated to goddess Konohanasakuya, the supposed deity of Mount Fuji.
-Given it’s a religious site, make sure to be respectful and dress modestly.
+The shrine, on the other hand, dates back to the 8th century and is dedicated to the goddess Konohanasakuya, the supposed deity of Mount Fuji.
+Given it’s a religious site, make sure to follow proper Japanese etiquette, including being respectful and dressing modestly.

-The Chureito Pagoda and the Arakurayama Sengen Park are both free to enter, there are no fees.
-The only thing you may encounter price wise is for a parking spot, should you be renting a car in Japan.
+The Chureito Pagoda and the Arakurayama Sengen Park are both free to enter; there are no fees.
+The only thing you may encounter price-wise is a fee to park, should you be renting a car in Japan.

 Fuji-Q Highland Amusement Park

-I mean, how freaking cool is it to go on a roller coaster while looking over Mount Fuji (weather permitting)?😍 This is a popular park, book your tickets asap!👇
+I mean, how freaking cool is it to go on a roller coaster that overlooks Mount Fuji? 😍 This is a popular park, so be sure to book your tickets here! 👇

 [Mid-April – May] Fuji Shibazakura Festival

-If you’re visiting Kawaguchiko between mid-April and late May, or early June, and love flowers – this is a festival you CANNOT miss out on!
+If you’re visiting Kawaguchiko between mid-April and late May, or early June, and love flowers – this is a festival you CANNOT miss!

-The Shibazakura, often nicknamed moss phlox or pink moss, is a traditional Japanese flower.
-At the yearly Fuji Shibazakura Festival you will surround yourself in an ocean of pink moss, created by over 800,000 stalks of Shibazakura.
+The Shibazakura, often called moss phlox or pink moss, is a traditional Japanese flower.
+At the yearly Fuji Shibazakura Festival, you will be surrounded by an ocean of pink moss, created by over 800,000 stalks of Shibazakura.

 To make this festival even cooler, the flowers are planted strategically to create visual effects and designs.
 For example, there are checkered flower areas, hearts, and a Shibazakura Mount Fuji!
 Can you spot it in the picture above?

-This festival is a 40 minute bus ride from Kawaguchiko Station and the average visit is around 2 hours maximum.
-With that said, this is a perfect activity to start, or end, the day with while having room for other activities!
+This festival is a 40-minute bus ride from Kawaguchiko Station, and the average visit is around 2 hours maximum.
+With that said, this is a perfect activity to start or end the day, with time for other activities.

 Kitaguchi Hongu Fuji Sengen Jinja Shrine

-In 2013, this historic shrine became an asset to the Mount Fuji World Heritage Site, joining many other sites.⛩️
+In 2013, this historic shrine became an asset to the Mount Fuji World Heritage Site, joining many other landmarks. ⛩️

 [July – September] Climb Mount Fuji!!

-If you are a hiker who’s visiting Japan between July and September, why not go hike Mount Fuji?👀
+If you are a hiker who’s visiting Japan between July and September, why not hike Mount Fuji? 👀

-There are 4,000 daily slots for Yoshida Route, Mt.
-Fuji’s most popular, and a total of 3,000 yen entry fee.
+There are 4,000 daily slots for the Yoshida Route, Mt.
+Fuji’s most popular, and a 3,000 yen entry fee.
 Out of the 4,000 daily slots, 3,000 can be booked online, while 1,000 are spared for same-day entries.
 With that said, it may be best to book online!

 Depending on your skills, you can climb Mount Fuji in a day, or split it up into 2 days by staying in a hut.
-Therefore, this activity could be great to do if you have closer to 3 or more days in Kawaguchiko.
+This is a great activity if you have more than 3 or more days in Kawaguchiko.

 Things to Know Before Visiting Fujikawaguchiko